‘Your Shot at a Million’; Gov. Cooper announces millions in vaccine incentives as North Carolina vaccination rates flag

-RALEIGH, N.C. — Governor Cooper has announced new vaccination incentives for the state of North Carolina.
+RALEIGH, N.C.
+(WGHP) — Gov. Roy Cooper has announced new vaccination incentives for the state of North Carolina.

 They plan to offer four 1 million dollar prizes over the next eight weeks.
 There will also be drawings for four college scholarships valued at $125,000.